qmk/qmk_firmware/docs/cli.md

 # Overview

 The QMK CLI makes building and working with QMK keyboards easier.
-We have provided a number of commands to make working with QMK easier and more streamlined.
+We have provided a number of commands to simplify and streamline tasks such as obtaining and compiling the QMK firmware, creating keymaps, and more.

 * [Global CLI](#global-cli)
 * [Local CLI](#local-cli)